A Field Guide to the Real US–China Strategic Competition

 This is the master framework behind everything I write about China.

-While China serves as the primary case study, this framework describes how modern power competes more broadly through governance systems.
+While China serves as the primary case study, this framework describes how modern power competes more broadly: through the design, configuration, and positioning of governance systems to shape what outcomes are possible before crisis or conflict occurs.
+That form of competition is governance warfare.

 Most analysis treats China’s rise as an economic, military, or ideological story.